adamhooper/js-sorted-set/README.md

     var compareNumbers = function(a, b) { return a - b; };
     var set = new SortedSet({ comparator: compareNumbers });

+How to handle insert conflicts?
+We'll also add a `onInsertConflict` option that provides users with a way to specify what to do in case an item is inserted that matches another item already present within the set.
+Such behavior **must** be specified as a function taking in the conflicting items and returning a replacement item for the previously inserted one.
+The `SortedSet` class ships with three implementations such behavior:

+    SortedSet.OnInsertConflictThrow     // throws an error
+    SortedSet.OnInsertConflictReplace   // keeps the new item
+    SortedSet.OnInsertConflictIgnore    // keeps the previous item

+Unless differently specified through the `onInsertConflict` option, the `SortedSet` class will default to `SortedSet.OnInsertConflictThrow`:

+    var set = new SortedSet({
+        onInsertConflict: SortedSet.OnInsertConflictThrow
+    });
+    set.insert("foo");
+    set.insert("foo"); // this will throw an error

 Finally, some algorithms ask for really fast replacement mechanisms.
 So let's add a `setValue()` method to the iterator, which puts the onus on the user to keep things ordered.